-Ashill fire: ''The kindness has been overwhelming'
+Ashill fire: 'The kindness has been overwhelming'

 Both Tracey Stopp and Carrie Fisher lost their properties when a wildfire swept through Ashill, near Watton, in Norfolk, on 19 July.

-Eleven home in the village were destroyed and many more damaged.
+Eleven homes in the village were destroyed and many more damaged.

-Carrie Fisher said after she lost practically everything she owned, but the help she received was "what's kept me upright".
+Carrie Fisher said after she lost practically everything she owned, the help she received was "what's kept me upright".

-Ms Fisher had lived in the village for six years, and her current home for two months, when the fire came.
+Ms Fisher had lived in the village for six years, and her current home for two months, when the fire happened.

-"It's the kindness that has just been absolutely overwhelming, it what's kept me upright," she said.
+"It's the kindness that has just been absolutely overwhelming, it's what's kept me upright," she said.

 Because of this she now has "life-long" friends in the village.